riptidewave93/DO-AutoVPN/README.md

 About
 -----
-DO-AutoVPN uses a python script to create a Debian 8 x64 Droplet on DigitalOceans infrastructure, sets up an OpenVPN server on said Droplet, and then securely returns the client configuration file to your local system.
+DO-AutoVPN uses a python script to create a Debian Droplet on DigitalOcean's infrastructure, sets up an OpenVPN server on said Droplet, and then securely returns the client configuration file to your local system.
+This server will also rotate the IP address used for outbound VPN connections every 24 hours using DigitalOcean's Floating IP service.

 The server post-install scripts can be found in `./server`.
 It is also worth noting that a VPN instance that is left unused for 15 minutes will destroy itself.
-Note this timeout can be changed in the `./bin/deploy.py` file by changing the Timeout variable.
+Note this timeout can be changed in the `./deploy.py` file by changing the Timeout variable.

 Usage
 -----
 1. Clone repo
+2. pip3 install -r requires.txt
-2. run ./bin/deploy.py
+2. run ./deploy.py
 3. Connect to the VPN using the downloaded client.ovpn file

 Issues